Yash-Prasad-Thale/A-simple-Java-project---To-do-list---Sololeveling-Todo-list/README.md

 # A-simple-Java-project---To-do-list---Sololeveling-Todo-list

 Goal/Introduction:
-This project is started by me in order to motivate myself into studying by making a To-Do list that will help me focus more on studying by converting completing my tasks into a Sololeveling game.
+This project is started by me in order to motivate myself into studying by making a To-Do list that will help me focus more on studying, by converting, 'completing my tasks' into a 'Sololeveling game'.

 #Type of Application: CommandLine Application.